 Pushing into an instance Generates a view that shows only the internal logic.
 You do not see the internal hierarchy in context.
 To return to the previous view, click Back.
-See Exploring Object Hierarchy with Push/Pop Commands, on page 248 for details.
+See Exploring Object Hierarchy with Push/Pop Commands , on page 248 for details.
 Flattening the entire design Opens a view where the entire design is flattened.
 Large flattened designs can be overwhelming.
-See Flattening Schematic Hierarchy, on page 289 for details about flattening designs.
-Flattening an instance by dissolving in instance is flattened, but the rest of the design is unaffected.
-This
+See Flattening Schematic Hierarchy , on page 289 for details about flattening designs.
+Flattening an instance by dissolving Generates a view where the hierarchy of the selected instances is flattened, but the rest of the design is unaffected.
+This provides context.
+See Flattening Schematic Hierarchy , on page 289 for details about dissolving instances.